mco-gh/pylearn/content/en/lessons/2 Variables/_index.md

 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
 <h3 id="Reserved-Words">Reserved Words<a class="anchor-link" href="#Reserved-Words">¶</a></h3><p>The following words have special meaning in Python.
 We call them keywords or reserved words and you may not use these names for your program variables.</p>
 <blockquote>
-<p><code>and, as, assert, break, class, continue, def, del, elif, else, except, False, finally, for, from, global, if, import, in, is, lambda, nonlocal, None, not, or, pass, raise, return, True, try, while, with, yield</code></p>
+<p><code>and, as, assert, async, await, break, class, continue, def, del, elif, else, except, False, finally, for, from, global, if, import, in, is, lambda, nonlocal, None, not, or, pass, raise, return, True, try, while, with, yield</code></p>
 </blockquote>
 </div>
 </div>